Why is retinol so beneficial for your skin?

 Retinoids work by unclogging your pores when you apply them to your skin.
 It allows other products to penetrate deeper and also helps to reduce the number of flare ups you have because they stop the dead skin cells from building up.

-You can buy retinol creams to treat acne or provide anti ageing benefits without a prescription.
+You can buy creams to treat acne or provide anti ageing benefits without a prescription.
 The Dermaquest Retinol Peptide Youth Serum exfoliates, whilst encouraging the skins production of collagen to help reduce the appearance of fine lines and wrinkles.

-Why is retinol so popular?
+Why is retinol so beneficial?

 It actually works!
 Retinol has been clinically proven to improve skin elasticity and boost collagen production.
 Using retinol skincare products brightens up your skin even if you don’t suffer from acne, and many of the best known professional skincare companies use retinol in their best-selling anti-ageing facials and home care ranges.